PuntoCommerce/marketing-cloud-connector/doc/doc2/5_0_Debugging.md

 	Each trigger has a Trigger Key that maps it to Marketing Cloud.
 Enter the External key that we got from the Triggered Send we created.
 Each trigger can be directly enabled/disabled.
-Additionally, a list of Subscriber Attributes has been defined, which is a mapping of available values from Commerce Cloud to the attribute key they should be sent as to Marketing Cloud.
+Additionally, a list of Subscriber Attributes has been defined, which is a mapping of available values from B2C Commerce to the attribute key they should be sent as to Marketing Cloud.

 <a name="Synch"></a>
-##5.2 Synchronous Promise Errors ##
+## 5.2 Synchronous Promise Errors

 If debugging indicates `SynchronousPromise.js` errors, make sure that the file is placed in a directory where the function can be accessed globally, such as the module directory.